SuleimanFarah/sunpy/SOCIS-2016-Alex-Hamilton.md

 The project will be split into 4 stages:
 1. Defining a time series class based on the current use of pandas.
 This object will be the parent to all future time series classes, which in present will generally be lighcurves, but in future could include time series of map or spectra objects.
-2. Implementation of the lightcurve subclasses, this will include “non-light” time series data forms and will provide all the core functionality, including a timeseries factory class that will be used to call individual instrument constructors when creating a lightcurve object.
+2. Implementation of the lightcurve subclasses, this will include “non-light” time series data forms and will provide all the core functionality, including a Timeseries factory class that will be used to call individual instrument constructors when creating a lightcurve object.
 3. Implementation of the individual instrument constructors, this will primarily involve taking the code already present in the lightcurve subclasses and simply refactoring it to fit with the new time series API.
 4. Testing and documentation each of the subclasses behaves correctly and that the documentation is created to both show the implementation and general usage cases for each of the implemented lightcurves.